Nass-works/Nass-works/README.md

 <h3 align="left">More:</h3>
 <p align="left">

-- 😎 I am an AI expert and ofcourse a professional content creator :)
+- 😎 AI expert & professional content creator. :)

 - 👻 Currently on vacation.

-- ⚡ Active participant in anything that makes me "money 🤑 💰.
+- ⚡ Always diving into projects that make me money 🤑💰.

-- ✨ Also curious about what a transparent plane made with my name on it would look like😂.
+- ✨ Curious what a transparent plane with my name on it would look like 😂.

-- 🌀 Fun fact: I love to showoff my money, listen to **music** and visit new places.
+- 🌀 Fun fact: I love showing off my cash, vibing to music, and exploring new places.

     <br>